knop-project/knop/docs/using_egit_with_the_knop_project.md

 How to install and configure the EGit plugin for Eclipse (and LassoLab) to work with the Knop Project on GitHub
 ===============================================================================================================
 EGit is a plugin to use git within any Eclipse-based IDE, including LassoLab.
 This document covers the process to install and configure the EGit plugin for LassoLab/Eclipse.
-In addition, you can use the EGit plugin to work with GitHub Issues (a public bug tracker) and Gists (a code snippet sharing tool).
+In addition, you can use the EGit plugin to work with GitHub Issues (a public bug tracker), Gists (a code snippet sharing tool), and Pull Requests (a method to submit contributions to a project).
 We'll use the Knop Project on GitHub for this document.

 In LassoLab/Eclipse, there are many ways of doing the same thing.
 You can use menus, CTRL-click or right-click on an item to get a contextual menu, click on buttons in toolbars, or map keyboard shortcuts to specific functions.
 We'll use menus as they tend to be the easiest to locate.

 We will also use the internal web browser in LassoLab/Eclipse for browsing the web, and maximize and minimize that view as needed.
+Here is one way to open the internal web browser:

+* Select __Window > Show View > Other...__.
+* Filter: __`web`__.
+* Select __General > Internal Web Browser__.
+* Click button: __OK__.

 Pre-requisites
 --------------